 - 6 eggs

-- In a large pot, cover your eggs with cold water and bring the water to a boil then let simmer for 12 minutes.
+- In a large pot, cover your eggs with cold water and add in dark soy sauce, tea leaves, star anise, five spice powder, and salt.
+Bring the water to a boil then remove from heat and let cook for 15 minutes.

-- Remove the eggs with a slotted spoon but keep the cooking water.
+- Once cool enough to touch, remove the eggs with a slotted spoon but keep the braising liquid.

-- With a spoon, tap the eggs all around until it's covered in cracks.
+- With a back of a spoon, tap the eggs all around until it's covered in cracks.

-- Gently peel off the egg shells and stare in awe at your creation :)
+- Gently peel off the egg shells and reveal your masterpiece!

 - To serve, you can either slice the egg in half or in quarters or just take bites out of the whole egg.
-It’s best served chilled, but if you can’t wait that long, it’s okay to eat it warm too.
+Serving suggestions in the blog post.